k00mi/gitaly/doc/design_ha.md

 ## Compared to Geo

-Despite the similarities above, there are significant differences between Gitaly HA and Geo:
+Despite the similarities above, there are significant differences between Gitaly Cluster and Geo:

 1. High-availability vs. disaster recovery: These are fundamentally different goals.
-Gitaly HA enables GitLab to function even if a single Gitaly node goes down by transparently failing over to a secondary Gitaly node.
+Gitaly Cluster enables GitLab to function even if a single Gitaly node goes down by transparently failing over to a secondary Gitaly node.